Zauberman/Fraktole/README.md

 1. Open the **Remote** tab in Fraktole (`Alt+4`).
 2. Launch **Fraktole Remote** on Android and enter the 6-character pairing code.
 3. The desktop generates a local self-signed TLS certificate and authenticates the client via an exchange token.
-4. Tokens are stored securely in Android Keystore / Flutter Secure Storage for instant reconnection.
+4. Tokens are stored  in Android Keystore / Flutter Secure Storage for instant reconnection.
 5. Monitor live tile outputs, view goal progression, and send commands from your phone.

 ---